PaulVes92/SmidigProsjektGruppe30/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in *insane* mode.
+You don't want to do that.
+Ever.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+But if you do it, head to [http://localhost:3000](http://localhost:3000) to view it in your dumb ass brain.

-The page will reload if you make edits.<br />
+The page will self-destruct if you make edits.<br />
-You will also see any lint errors in the console.
+Also, you will see any lint errors in the horizon if you look close enough.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Sky-rockets the test runner in the so called counter-productive bitch-mode.<br />

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the damn thing for production to the `build` folder, but only if you play music by 2pac in the background. <br />

 ### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+**Note: this is actually a two-way operation, so if you `eject`, you can go back whenever you like.**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you aren’t satisfied with the weather outside or the situation of the world pandemic, you can `eject` at any time.
+This command will remove the build dependency from your imagination.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+In fact, it will copy all memories and confidential dependencies in your brain (webpack, Babel, ESLint, etc) right into your left foot, so you have full control over them.
+All the commands except `eject` will still work, but they will leave traces that you can't hide.
 At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+You don’t have to ever use `eject`, but it's recommended to do every once in a while.
+The cursed feature-set is suitable for big and enormous deployments, and you should definitely feel obligated to use this feature sometime.
+However, we understand that this tool wouldn’t be useful if you haven't commited a crime.